thinkWhere/theMapCloud-QGIS-Plugin/README.md

 Alternatively, the plugin can be installed by cloning the repository and placing it in your QGIS plugin folder (e.g. C:\Users\username\.qgis2\python\plugins on Windows)

+## Configuration

+The branding and target web service URL are parsed from a config file (plugin.cfg) in the directory of the plugin.

 ## Support

 [OSMA Web Services Wiki](http://wms.locationcentre.co.uk/wiki/index.php/OSMA_Web_Services)